pgallardo/GIT_pairs/README.md

 # GIT_pairs

-The package VGIT-0.6.12, was created to complement the article  "VGIT for pairs, a computational approach" (with J. Martinez-Garcia)  (see http://arxiv.org/abs/1602.05282), and we expect it can be used by other mathematicians to solve problems.
-Detailed algorithms will appear in an upcoming article, together with further applications.
-The source code and data, but not the text of this article, are released under a Creative Commons CC BY-SA 4.0 license.
-If you make use of the source code and/or data in an academic or commercial context, you should acknowledge this by including a reference or citation to Variations of geometric invariant quotients for pairs, a computational approach —in the case of the code— or to Moduli of cubic surfaces and their anticanonical divisors —in the case of the data for cubic surfaces.
+This package was created to complement the article  "VGIT for pairs, a computational approach" which is joint work with Jesus Martinez-Garcia  (see http://arxiv.org/abs/1602.05282).
+We expect our software can be used by other mathematicians to solve problems related to VGIT.
+The source code and data are released under a Creative Commons CC BY-SA 4.0 license.
+If you make use of the code and data in an academic or commercial context, you should acknowledge a reference or citation to our work.

-The code in the folder VGIT has the following files:
+The code in the folder VGIT has the following structure:

 1. The file " __ init __.py" is required to make Python treat the directories as containing packages.
 Then, we can import the modules 'VGIT', 'Hypersurfaces', 'Monomials', and 'OPSubgroups'.
 2. The file "Monomials.py" contains the sub-package Monomials with the class Monomials to deal with one monomial and the class MonFrozenSet to deal with a set of monomials.
 In this file, the reader can find the Hilbert_Mumford function and the function that generates the normalized one-parameter subgroups from a list of monomials.